-Undergraduate and Graduate studies are carried out through the five year integrated university study programmes.
+Undergraduate and Graduate studies are carried out through the five year integrated undergraduate and graduate university study programmes.

 *All instrumentalist study, tracks share a joint study programme Integrated Undergraduate and Graduate studies for Instrumentalists